TheAlphamerc/dub-dart/doc/LinksApi.md

 final api = Dub().getLinksApi();
 final String workspaceId = ws_cluuwcv0r...; // String | The ID of the workspace.
-final String domain = domain_example; // String |
+final String projectSlug = projectSlug_example; // String | The slug of the project.
+This field is deprecated – use `workspaceId` instead. final String domain = domain_example; // String |
 final String key = key_example; // String | The key of the link to retrieve.
-E.g. for `d.to/github`, the key is `github`. final String projectSlug = projectSlug_example; // String | The slug of the project.
-This field is deprecated – use `workspaceId` instead.
+E.g. for `d.to/github`, the key is `github`. final String linkId = clux0rgak00011...; // String | The unique ID of the short link. final String externalId = ext_123456; // String | This is the ID of the link in the your database.
+Must be prefixed with `ext_` when passed as a query parameter.

 try {
-    final response = api.getLinkInfo(workspaceId, domain, key, projectSlug);
+    final response = api.getLinkInfo(workspaceId, projectSlug, domain, key, linkId, externalId);
     print(response);
 } catch on DioException (e) {
     print('Exception when calling LinksApi->getLinkInfo: $e\n');